cleesmith/keys2text_proxy/README.md

 # Keys2Text Proxy

-Keys2Text Proxy is a Python-based application that acts as an **API proxy server**, offering **full OpenAI API compatibility** while seamlessly routing requests to multiple AI providers using your own API keys.
+Keys2Text Proxy is a Python-based application that acts as an **API proxy server**, offering **OpenAI API compatibility** while seamlessly routing requests to multiple AI providers using your own API keys.
 You can use the familiar OpenAI endpoints in your existing code and effortlessly switch between providers—Anthropic, Google AI Studio, Groq, OpenRouter, DeepSeek, LM Studio, Ollama, or OpenAI itself—**simply by configuring your API keys**.